RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Results and Discussion

 \subsection{Domain Adaptive Tracking}

-In our framework, we utilize the model-based motion controller of \textit{Bellicoso et al.}~\cite{bellicoso2018dynamic} to track the generated reference foot plans.
-However, the gains for the motion controller are tuned specifically for the given mass of the robot, change of which would imply inaccuracies in the modeled dynamics.
-In this regard, the gravity compensation performed by the whole-body motion controller is inaccurate for precise motion tracking.
-To counteract this, the whole-body controller attempts to correct the tracking error which may result in an oscillatory behavior that can make the robot unstable.

-In order to address inaccurate whole-body motion tracking during operation for factors such as variations in the robot's mass with respect to the model and actuator wear-and-tear, we train a domain adaptive tracking policy which generates a corrective feed-forward torque based on a history of tracking errors.
-The results are presented in \href{https://youtu.be/T-A8s-ajuww}{Movie S2}.

-In our experiments, the tracking error associated with the whole-body controller was not affected when the robot's base mass, of \SI{18.3546}{\kilogram}, was varied by a factor in the range of $\left[0.95, 1.05\right]$.
-The tracking error measured when operating across this range was negligible.
-However, when we decreased the mass to a factor of 0.94 or less, the motion controller eventually became unstable due to the increased oscillations observed during tracking.
-This was also the case when we increased the base mass by a factor of 1.06 and higher.
-However, introducing a domain adaptive tracking policy helped to further stabilize whole-body motion tracking.
-We were able to reduce the base mass down to a factor of 0.84 without increasing the amplitude of the oscillations.
-We also did not observe the increased oscillations when we increased the base mass up to a factor of 1.17.
-Figure~\ref{fig:adaptive_anymal_b} illustrates the frontal position tracking error observed before episode termination for different robot base masses.
-Here, the episode termination criteria include traversing an overall distance of \SI{5.0}{\meter} or failure of whole-body control optimization.
+In our experiments, the tracking error associated with the whole-body controller was negligible when the robot's base mass, of \SI{18.3546}{\kilogram}, was scaled in the range $\left[0.95, 1.05\right]$.

+However, when we decreased the mass by a factor below 0.94, or increased it beyond 1.06, the motion controller became unstable resulting in increased oscillations.
+This was caused due to the whole-body controller aggressively correcting for imprecise motion tracking.
+Introducing DAT helped stabilize whole-body motion tracking.
+We were able to scale the base mass in the range of $[0.84, 1.17]$ without increasing the amplitude of the oscillations.
+Figure~\ref{fig:adaptive_anymal_b} illustrates the $\mathrm{p}_{CoM_x}$ tracking error observed before episode termination for different robot base masses.
+Here, the episode termination criteria include traversing a distance of \SI{5}{\meter} or failure of whole-body control.